sideshowcoder/talks/README.md

 ---
 ### Short

-Software engineer at Deliveroo, previously Microsoft working on backend system.
+Software engineer at Deliveroo, previously at Microsoft working on backend systems.

 ### Long
-Exploring the world of distributed systems, and databases Phil enjoys all kind of coding.
+Exploring the world of distributed systems, and databases, Phil enjoys all kind of coding.
 He is writing both [code](https://github.com/sideshowcoder) and [words](http://sideshowcoder.com) as @sideshowcoder, as well as the author of [JavaScript - Domain Driven Design](https://www.amazon.co.uk/JavaScript-Domain-Driven-Design-Philipp-Fehre/dp/1784394327),